How to sit properly in an office chair

 1. Set reminders to stand up, stretch and move around every 30 to 60 minutes.
 Use breaks as an opportunity to walk, stretch your muscles, or perform simple exercises to counteract the effects of prolonged sitting.

-If you're a workaholic like me, you'll naturally resist taking breaks, because of a gut feeling they make you less productive.
+If you're a workaholic like me, you'll naturally resist taking breaks, because of a gut feeling that they make you less productive.
 However, that gut feeling is wrong.
 Breaks help refresh your body and mind, and you'll end up being more creative and achieving more overall.
 So don't listen to that voice in your head!

 2. Implement work techniques such as the 20-20-20 rule, which involves looking away from your screen every 20 minutes and focusing on an object 20 feet away for 20 seconds.
 This reduces eye strain and helps your eye muscles relax.